typing-tech/CharaChorder-utilities/README.md

 ## Contributing

+Clone the repo and run:

+### `npm install`

+Then, to start the server and begin developing run:

+### `npm start`

+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

-I am open to any contributions--if you have an improvement you would like to make you can make a PR and I will review it.
+I am open to any contributions--if you have an improvement you would like to make you can make a PR, and I will review it.

 ## Reporting issues